KwanLab/Autometa/docs/source/benchmarking.rst

 .. note::
     Using ``--benchmark=classification`` requires the path to a directory containing files (nodes.dmp, names.dmp, merged.dmp)
-    from NCBI's taxdump tarball.
+    from TAXA_DB's taxdump tarball.
 This should be supplied using the ``--ncbi`` parameter.

 Clustering
 ----------